 Published in July 1971 by Danah Al Khalifa.
 All photos by her, unless otherwise indicated.
 Her photo captions are included.
 Shuwaimeh & Shawafah.
 Two expectant mothers.
 (Photo: Forbis) Hamdany.
 A new born colt, four hours old.
 In future will become a dark bay.
 Hamdany Ibn Krushan.
 Three weeks old, was born black but on reaching maturity will become silver grey.
 Hamdany.
 A dark grey weanling colt pictured when six months old.
 Hamdany was born dark brown, his second coat dark grey, however on reaching maturity he will be a pure white horse.
 To accustom the horse to being chained by the legth first lesson is to tie a thick rope around the front pastern for a few days, as shown in this photograph.
 Hamdanieh.
 Weanling filly pictured at 7 months of age.
 Born brown, second coat roan.
 She is a future speckled grey.
 “Jellaby Ibn Krushan, a two year old colt.
 Born black but a future silver grey.
 Arabs often compare their best horses with the Saluki, the Arabian greyhound, in good points.”
 At this time the colt is broken to rider and halter, to stand still when mounted and to walk, turn and stop.…

 Published in July 1971 by Danah Al Khalifa.
 All photos by her, unless otherwise indicated.
 Her photo captions are included.
 Bahrain’s mounted police leaving the Guest Palace Old Speckled Jellaby, pictured at 34 years of age, sired his last foal the same year.
 Born 1930, died 1968. (a note in pencil reads: “Tuwaisan’s sire of dam” – Wilton) Photo: M. Shakib Tuwaisan: A treasured racing stallion of Bahrain, was a royal gift to a private stud in South Africa.
 (Photo: Dr. Valérie Noli-Marais) Old Bay Dahman, in his shady teasing cage, photographed at the age of 30 years while he was still at stud.
 Born 1938 died 1970.
 A mare exploding in high spirits.
 Old Bay Jellaby, at the age of 28 years, still at stud.
-Sire Old Bay Jellaby.
+Sire Old Bay Dahman.
 (Photo: F. Alqusaibi) Krushan, son of Old Speckled Jellaby, pictured at 18 years of age.
 Born 1952 died 1970.
 Young Bay Jellaby now at stud, aged 16 years, is full brother to Old Bay Jellaby.
 Young Bay Dahman, pictured at 8 years, was sired by Old Bay Jellaby and now replaces Old Bay Dahman at stud.
-Hamdany aged 7 years,…
+Hamdany aged 7 years, one of the last sons of Old Speckled Jellaby, replaced…

 All photos by Danah Al Khalifa unless otherwise indicated.
 Sheikh Mohammed bin Sulman Shawaf sired a breeding mare for Sheikh Mohammed bin Sulman’s stud out of Jellabieh No. M1.
 Bred by the Royal Stud, served as breeding stallion for the Mounted Police.
 Hamdany Riadh (top); Ma’anagieh Marshoosha (bottom) – photo: Dr. Valérie Noli-Marais.
 Neither are listed as belonging to any particular stud.
 Danah Farm Danah Al Khalifa writes: The breeding program at Danah Farm is centered around the foundation mare SITAH, ‘Hamdaniah Feisul’ and her offspring.
 Sitah’s history is documented from the time she was acquired as a two year old filly in 1964, at the Najd encampment of Emir Abdulla bin Saud.
 It was stated by the caretaker of the horse herd that Sitah was bred by Crown Prince Feisal bin Abdul Aziz, and was out of a Hamdaniah Ghiam mare of the horses of Al Saud, and by stud stallion Saqlawy El Njemy from the horses of Al Rasheed.
 Sitah No. D1 (Saqlawi El Njemy x Hamdanieh Ghiam) – mare b.
 1961 photo: Dr. Valérie Noli-Marais Dhiab No. D4 – stallion b.
 1972 (Ma’anagy El Saghir No. 300 x Sitah No. D1) (top); Burkaan…